CBEP-SoCB/Casco_Bay_CSOs_sum/Data/DATA_NOTES.md

 *  "OUTFALL_NA" in Portland does not always exactly match the names in the Portland data we received from PWD.
 The CSO numbers are consistent.
-*  South Portland now only has four active CSO (per the 2019 CSO report), but this data still includes six nominally "Active" CSOs.
-We correct that in data preparation.
+*  South Portland now only has four active CSO (per the 2019 CSO report), but the geospatial  data still includes six nominally "Active" CSOs.
+We corrected that in data preparation.

 ## Processing
 1. We used ArcGIS to select CSO locations in the Casco Bay region, and saved them in a shapefile "Regional_CSOs".
 2,  To facilitate working with Portland's CSOs, for which we have detailed
     storm by storm discharge data, we exported a "Portland only" subset of the data as the "Portland_CSOs" shapefile.